guyroutledge/atozcss/_posts/2014-06-05-the-id-selector.md

 Thinking in reusable blocks can also help you break down lots of CSS into smaller chunks that have more likelihood of being reused.

+To make your code more modular, consider breaking things down into separate classes for structure and look.

+We could have a reusable button component with the following structural
+styles:

+{% highlight css %}
+.button {
+	display:inline-block;
+	margin:1em 0;
+	padding:0.5em 1.5em;

+	font-size:1em;
+	text-align:center;
+}
+{% endhighlight %}

+We could then create a series of modifier classes that allow us to create a range of different buttons for use throughout a project.

+{% highlight css %}
+.button-large {
+	font-size:2em;
+}
+.button-rounded {
+	border-radius:1em;
+}
+.button-confirm {
+	color:#333;
+	background:lightgreen;
+	border:1px solid darkgreen;
+}
+.button-cancel {
+	color:#fff;
+	background:crimson;
+	border:1px solid darkred;
+}
+{% endhighlight %}

+These modifier classes can then be added to the markup as needed to build the whole component up of many smaller pieces.

+{% highlight html %}
+<a href="#" class="button button-large button-confirm">OK?</a>
+{% endhighlight %}

 ### Specificity

-Specificity is a complex concept but it’s important to gasp in order to understand what styles get applied and when.
+Specificity determines what styles get applied and when.

-When writing CSS, things that come further down the stylesheet tend to override things above them.
+When writing CSS, things that come further down the stylesheet tend to override things that have been declared above them.

 {% highlight css %}
 .box p { background:black; color:white; }
 .box p { background:white; color:black; }
 {% endhighlight %}

 The second set of styles override the first.

-What color will the box be in this snippet?
+What color text will the box have in this snippet?

 {% highlight css %}
 #box p { background:black; color:white; }
 .box p { background:black; color:red; }
 {% endhighlight %}

-The text will be *white* because the although the class selector comes after the ID selector, the ID is a more *powerful* selector.
+The text will be *white* because although the class selector comes after the ID selector, the ID is a more *powerful* selector.

 How about now?